 Your sense of smell can also affect your perception of flavour.
 Many people confuse their smell loss with losing their sense of taste (ageusia); however, taste disorders are much rarer than smell disorders.

-Some problems cause temporary problems while others lead to long-term smell loss.
+There are many causes of smell loss.
+Some create temporary issues while others can lead to long-term problems.
 They include:

 An infection, such as a cold, flu or sinusitis

 In some cases, there is no known cause of smell loss – this is known as ‘idiopathic’ smell loss.
 Some people are born without a sense of smell and may lack the organs necessary for olfaction.

 Our sense of smell is a complex partnership between our nose and our brain.